uxmauro/figma-plugin-aerial/README.md

 - Indicator position is inconsistent with drag position and zoom level
 - Some frames or images fail to load properly

-## Contributing

-Contributions are welcome!
-Please open a pull request with your changes.

 ## License